1.4: Applications of Biological Psychology

 Figure 5.
 AI-generated image from DALL-E 3 using the prompt “Artificial Intelligence computer system inspired by neurons and brains.”

 Finally, a large portion of the prison population in the U.S. is mentally ill.
 The prevalence of serious mental illness in jail inmates is around 15% for men and 31% for women (Steadman et al., 2009).
 Jails and prisons have become mental health care facilities.
 For example, the Rikers Island prison is New York’s largest mental institution (Ransom & Harris, 2023), and more mentally ill persons are in jails and prisons than are in hospitals (Torrey et al., 2010).
-Brain science clearly demonstrates that psychological disorders are rooted in the brain, so one must ask whether policies that support and treat those with mental-health problems might keep them from committing crimes, and whether a treatment-approach could be more humane and cost-effective (Eagleman & Downar, 2016).
+Brain science demonstrates that psychological disorders are rooted in the brain, so one must ask whether policies that support and treat those with mental-health problems might keep them from committing crimes, and whether a treatment approach could be more humane and cost-effective (Eagleman & Downar, 2016).

 License